Sam Whittaker

-Sam Whittaker is a Law Clerk in the education practice group at Powers.
+Sam Whittaker is an associate attorney in the education practice group at Powers.

 Sam received his Juris Doctor from the Georgetown University Law Center in 2025.
 During law school, Sam completed internships with the U.S. Department of Health and Human Services, the U.S. Senate Committee on Health, Education, Labor & Pensions, and the Superior Court of the District of Columbia.
 He also worked as a student attorney with Georgetown Law’s Federal Legislation Clinic and served on the editorial board of the Georgetown Journal of Law & Public Policy as the Submissions Editor.